Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 The `onEvent` implementation must return a value of type `S`.
 The following are all legal:

 - Returning the input state, unchanged.
-Although note that you [should not ignore events]
+Although note that you [should not ignore events](../in-depth/do-not-ignore-events).

 - Modifying the input state and returning it.